nikhilsbhat/helm-images/README.md

       --from-release         enable the flag to fetch the images from release instead (disabled by default) -h, --help                 help for get
       --image-regex string   regex used to split helm template rendered (default "---\\n# Source:\\s.*.")
-  -j, --json                 enable the flag display information retrieved in json format (disabled by default) -k, --kind strings         kubernetes app kind to fetch the images from (default [Deployment,StatefulSet,DaemonSet,CronJob,Job,ReplicaSet,Pod])
+  -j, --json                 enable the flag to display images retrieved in json format (disabled by default) -k, --kind strings         kubernetes app kind to fetch the images from (default [Deployment,StatefulSet,DaemonSet,CronJob,Job,ReplicaSet,Pod])
-  -l, --log-level string     log level for the plugin helm images (defaults to info) (default "info") -r, --registry strings     registry name (docker images belonging to this registry) -u, --unique               enable the flag if duplicates to be removed from the images that are retrieved (disabled by default also overrides --kind)
+  -l, --log-level string     log level for the plugin helm images (defaults to info) (default "info") -r, --registry strings     registry name (docker images belonging to this registry) -t, --table                enable the flag to display images retrieved in table format (disabled by default) -u, --unique               enable the flag if duplicates to be removed from the retrieved list (disabled by default also overrides --kind)
-  -y, --yaml                 enable the flag display information retrieved in yaml format (disabled by default)
+  -y, --yaml                 enable the flag to display images retrieved in yaml format (disabled by default)

 Global Flags:
       --set stringArray          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)